melexis/warnings-plugin/README.rst

 -------------

 Since the plugin is under active development there are new Features added fast.
-Important options currently include setting maximum number of warnings or minimum number of warnings, that are still acceptable to return 0 (success) return code.
+Important options currently include setting a minimum and a maximum number of warnings that are still acceptable to return 0 (success) return code.
+Requiring an exact amount of warnings is also possible.
 Look at scripts help, for more details about the options.

 Exclude matches with regexes
 ----------------------------